joshbegley/nyt-latest/README.md

 https://nytimes.com/2020/12/22/world/asia/kashmir-modi-election.html?searchResultPosition=1

 **The Relief Bill’s Biggest Blind Spot**\
 `Millions will owe an average of $5,850 in back rent and utilities next month.
-But the latest aid package did little to address housing.`\
+But the latest aid package did too little to address housing.`\
 https://nytimes.com/2020/12/22/opinion/stimulus-checks-housing-rent.html?searchResultPosition=2

 **With first positive tests in Antarctica, no continent is untouched by the virus.**\